City of Los Angeles Department of Recreation and Parks

-The City of Los Angeles Department of Recreation and Parks operates and maintains Los Angeles City parks, playgrounds, swimming pools, golf courses, skateparks, and recreation centers; as well as, providing recreational programming.
+The City of Los Angeles Department of Recreation and Parks operates and maintains Los Angeles City parks, playgrounds, swimming pools, golf courses, skateparks, and recreation centers, while also providing recreational programming.

 History

 The Los Angeles City Council, established when the city charter was approved by the state in 1889, created the Department of Parks the same year of its establishment.
 In response to the need for proper recreational facilities for young people, the city established the Los Angeles Playground Commission in 1904; that same year, the commission founded the first municipal Playground Department in the United States.
 The first city playground opening the following year.
 In 1925, the city charter was changed and a Department of Playground and Recreation was created; the new charter also granted this new department and the Department of Parks control of their own funds.
 In 1947, voters approved an amendment to the charter that combined the Department of Parks and the Department of Playgrounds and Recreation into the Department of Recreation and Parks, combining the two organizations into its current form.